 This procedure takes a few minutes and is usually done under local anesthesia.
-The cystoscope is lubricated and gently inserted into the natural urinary opening .
+The cystoscope is lubricated and gently inserted into the natural urinary opening.

-It is generally painless, but may cause mild discomfort during the procedure.
+It is generally painless but may cause mild discomfort during the procedure.

 A cystoscopy allows us to find the cause and make a differential diagnosis, thanks to a non-invasive procedure.

-Alternative procedures to cystoscopy
+Alternative procedures for cystoscopy

-Although doctors can tell a certain number of other tests, a cystoscopy can give them a more complete picture of the patient’s condition.
+Although doctors can tell a certain number of other tests, a cystoscopy can give them a complete picture of the patient’s condition.

 A cystoscopy is faster and has fewer side effects than an operation.

 Cystoscopy cannot be performed safely if the patient has a urinary tract infection.